BLovegrove/CPR-Tools/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [X] ~~Simple afk coin gathering via jackhammer in the mine cave~~
 - [X] ~~Simplify the Pizzatron-3000 ingredient gameplay to selecting a single key per ingredient~~
-- [ ] Use image recognition and OCR to completely automate the Pizzatron-3000
+- [ ] Use computer vision and OCR to completely automate the Pizzatron-3000
-- [ ] Use image recognition to make the jackhammer coin farm faster and more reliable (detecting free spots etc.)
 - [ ] Automate more minigames!

 See the [open issues](https://github.com/BLovegrove/cpr-tools/issues) for a full list of proposed features (and known issues).